 Factors to Consider when Selecting a Fund Manager

-Year-end is a good time to reflect on key decisions - and the selection of investment managers is one of the biggest decisions made by asset owners.
+The selection of investment managers is one of the most important decisions made by asset owners.

-In keeping with a spirit of festive reflection, our Research Team has selected their favourite Manager Selection papers of 2017.
+Our Research Team has selected their favourite Manager Selection papers from the last twelve months.
 Do let us know of any other great papers you would add to this list!

 Selecting Fund Managers and Consultants - What Do Trustees Look For?
 (Aon Hewitt)